elhuhdron/emdrp/doc/wiki/EMDataContainer.md

 Classification types are typically stored at the top level in a dataset named **voxel_type**.
 The data is always again voxel-wise parallel to the raw EM volumes, each voxel labeled with an *enum* identifier of what type of voxel it has been classified as.
 Most typically the types are ICS, ECS or MEM.
 For voxel_type each voxel must be definitively assigned to one of the categories (as opposed to the [voxel classification probabilities]()).
 Because the total number of types will never be very large, **uint8** is used to store the voxel types.
 Typcally the enum for voxel types is:

-Curerntly voxel_type can be stored into the **same** hdf5 file as the supervoxels (for use with labrainth merging task).
+Currently voxel_type can be stored into the **same** hdf5 file as the supervoxels (for use with labrainth merging task).
 This is an exception to the general rule that different hdf5 data formats should be stored in separate hdf5 files, simply for simplicity of the website design.

 | **Voxel Type** | **voxel_type value** |
 |:---------------|:---------------------|